What You Should — and Should Not — Write On Your Luggage Tag (Video)

 When traveling abroad, avoid a luggage tag with a flag or anything that could identify your nationality.
 Also, get a luggage tag with a cover so your information can't be scanned by someone near you.

 Finally, as a backup, draft an email that includes a photo of your luggage, its dimensions and your contact information (phone number and work address) that you can forward to the airline in the event your luggage goes missing.

-Soon, the issue of what to put on your luggage tag may not even be an issue.
+Soon, confusion around what to put on your luggage tag may not even be an issue.
 Digital luggage tags already provide a secure way to track your bags and allow airport workers to scan for private information.
-Rimowa’s electronic tag (built into the suitcase) or bagID baggage tags can display travel information and allow airport workers to track luggage.
+Rimowa's electronic tag (built into the suitcase) or bagID baggage tags can display travel information and allow airport workers to track luggage.

 Read on for some of our favorite luggage tags, both digital and non-digital.

 To buy: leatherology.com, $16 (originally $35)